Skip to Content

 Treasure Island

-While TI does typically charge a resort fee, guests who book online via their “TV Ad Special” can opt not to pay it.
+While TI typically charges a resort fee, guests who book online through their “TV Ad Special” can opt out.

 4 Queens